Water Heater Repair, Maintenance, Installation, and Replacement

 Are you experiencing cold water at the end of your showers?
 Is water dripping off of or pooling under your water heater?
 Does it seem like your water heater is constantly running or in the ‘on’ setting?
 Was Blockbuster still around the last time your water heater was replaced?
 If you answered “yes” to any of these questions, trust the friendly professionals at Hoffman Plumbing to help you with your water heater.

-With more than 50 years of serving Northern Nevada, you can trust that Hoffman Plumbing will diagnosis any challenges you are having with your hot water heater and offer honest, practical solutions to remedy your unique situation.
+With more than 55 years of serving the communities of Reno, Gardnerville and Carson City, you can trust that Hoffman Plumbing will diagnosis any challenges you are having with your hot water heater and offer honest, practical solutions to remedy your unique situation.

 Let Hoffman Plumbing Keep Your Hot Water Heater Healthy

 Much like changing your oil and rotating your tires on your vehicle, a water heater requires annual maintenance.
 While most people do not think about it, annual preventative maintenance is vital to allow your unit to operate at a maximum efficiency.
 Operating at the maximum efficiency level will not only add years of service to your water heater’s life but will also reduce your energy bill as the unit will be working smarter, not harder.

 Tankless, Electric and Gas Water Heater Repair

 To say that it is frustrating when things break is an understatement.
 Don't allow the frustration and stress of a broken water heater ruin your day.
 The calm and friendly plumbers at Hoffman Plumbing are able to diagnose your problems and present you with options and suggestions on water heater repair options.

 Water Heater Installation and Replacement

 When your gas water heater or electric water heater is beyond repair and needs to be put to pasture, allow Hoffman Plumbing to partner with you in selecting your new water heater.
 As each home or office is unique, our professional staff is able to assess your living or office space, listen to your needs, and will work with you to offer practical suggestions.

 Types of Water Heaters